-Timestamp - Chicago Startup Tech Dinner26 Sep 2017
+Timestamp - Chicago Startup Tech Dinner

 I am invited to a dinner with other team leaders from other tech startup companies in the city.
 We meet at a comfortable restaurant and order cocktails.
 Out of our nine members, two are women.
 Eight are white.
 Two business founders, three engineers, two product managers, two marketers.